Bausch + Lomb Allergiflash eye drops

 If you experience any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
 You can also report side effects directly via the national reporting system: National Agency for the Safety of Medicines and Health Products (ANSM) and the network of Regional Pharmacovigilance Centers - Website: https://signalement.social-sante.gouv.fr/ .

-By reporting side effects, you can help provide more information on the safety of this medicine.
+By reporting side effects you can help provide more information on the safety of this medicine.

-5. HOW TO STORE ALLERGIFLASH 0.05%, eye drops, solution?
+5. HOW TO STORE ALLERGIFLASH 0.05%, eye drops solution?

 Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date printed on the bottle after EXP.
+Do not use this medicine after the expiry date shown on the bottle after EXP.
 The expiry date refers to the last day of that month.
 Write the date of opening clearly on the packaging.

 Shelf life after opening: 3 months.